top of page

 Speech Banana

-A pad that vibrates in response to alarms or alerts—often used under pillows at night.
+A pad that vibrates in response to alarms or alerts, often used under pillows.

 Vibrating Pad